joeberkovitz/qgis-nautical/index.md

 Here's [an example](/guide/charts/SalemSound.pdf).
 (It's a large file and you may need to view it in Acrobat rather than in your web browser.)

-### Adding waypoints
+### Adding markers or waypoints

-To add markers to your maps, you can use the *Waypoints* layer in the template project.
+To add markers to your mapping data that can appear in any layout that you create, you can use the *Waypoints* layer in the template project.
 In the main map window, select this layer in the **Layers** panel by clicking it, and use the menu command **Layer > Toggle Editing** to let you edit the layer.
 Then use **Edit > Add Point Feature** (short cut Ctrl-. or Command-.) to change the mouse to a tool that adds markers.

 Click on the map to add features.
 You may enter an optional label with each one.
 They look like this: